jessaminelima/NeoDen3v-Altium/README.md

 Export your Pick and Place file from Altium Designer with metric (mm) units as a .csv file;

-Place the .csv flie at data path of this program;

 Run app.py;

-Set the file name, don't forget to save;
+Open a file using the toolbar in the upper right corner;

-Go to File Configuration, the dimension of the plate on the X axis will be requested
+Go to File Configuration;

+Enter the size of the plate in the x-axis;

 In the same window click continue, a confirmation box will opened to inform you that it has been completed;